Cybernaut-Official/learnnaut/README.md

 **Note/warning**
 * Always activate the virtualenv before running the application
-* Never Delete any files (might cause problem running the application)
+* Never Delete any files (might cause problems running the application)